Course Summary

 Review the learning objectives below.
 Expand each aim to view the detailed criteria this course covers.

-- 1.1Describe the purpose of a risk assessment
+- 1.1Describe the purpose of a risk assessment, including prevention, harm reduction and promoting safe opportunities for growth.

-- 1.2Explain and compare the difference between an accident, incident and near miss
+- 1.2Explain and differentiate between an accident, incident, near miss and dangerous occurrence.

-- 1.3Explain and compare the difference between hazards, risks and control measures
+- 1.3Explain and compare hazards, risks, risk factors and control measures.

-- 3.1Explain and evaluate risk assessing legislation as identified in the Health and Safety at Work Act (1974)
+- 2.1Explain and evaluate risk assessment duties under the Health and Safety at Work etc. Act 1974.

-- 3.1Describe and compare legal, personal and organisational limitations for risk occurrence
+- 2.3Describe and compare legal, personal and organisational limitations relating to risk occurrence.

-- 5.4Describe and compare the difference between likelihood, frequency and impact of harm occurring
+- 3.3Describe and compare likelihood, frequency, severity and impact of harm occurring.

-- 5.5Define the importance of reviewing risk assessments
+- 3.4Explain the importance of reviewing, updating and communicating risk assessments.

-- 6.1Explain and evaluate risks which apply to professionals and services working with children and young people
+- 4.1Explain and evaluate risks that apply to professionals and services working in social care, including contextual safeguarding factors.

 Who is this course for?